QUESTION & ANSWERS

 What is the recommended depth?

-The SPARE AIR model 300 is designed for recreational diving limits of less than 130 feet, and the 170 model is designed for recreational diving limits of less than 100 feet.
+The SPARE AIR model is designed for recreational diving limits of less than 100 feet.

 How long should it take to fill a SPARE AIR / what is the average safe filling time?

-Under normal conditions, it takes approximately 1 minute to fill a 3.0 cu ft SPARE AIR and approximately 45 seconds to fill a 1.7 cu ft SPARE AIR to 3000 psi.
+It takes approximately 1-3 minutes to fill to 3000 psi depending on your model.
 Open your SCUBA tanks valve slowly to control the air flow.
 Rapidly opening the valve can damage your Spare Air.

 Does the Spare Air affect buoyancy?